Volvo B9TL: Singapore

 Currently, these buses reside at Hougang Bus Depot (HGDEP).
 These buses were powered by Volvo D9B-310 EC06B engine (9,365cc) that is compliant Euro 5 emission standards.
 Batch 1 units were fitted with a ZF Ecolife 6AP 1410B 6-speed automatic transmission, while some other Batch 2, 3 and 4 units were fitted with a Voith DIWA 864.5 4-speed automatic transmission.
 Batch 5 units were equipped with a ZF Ecolife 6AP 1403B 6-speed automatic transmission.

-Due to the enormous quantity of Volvo B9TLs procured, especially those bodied with the Wright Eclipse Gemini 2 bodywork, these buses have become a ubiquitous sight in Singapore.
-These buses can be found in large numbers in every town.
+Due to the enormous quantity of Volvo B9TLs procured, especially those bodied with the Wright Eclipse Gemini 2 bodywork, these buses can be found in large numbers around Singapore.

 A Gemilang-bodied B9TL demonstrator (SBS7777Y) entered service in February 2014, operating mainly on Bus 7.
 It made special appearances on Buses 96 and 545.
 The bus exterior design like a Scania K310UD (SBS7888K) unit, features an orange indicator with headlights and daytime running lamps (DRL), with the interior featuring Ster NewCity seats made in Poland.
 The bus was permanently reassigned as a training bus from 2016.